uhppoted/uhppoted-app-home-assistant/INSTALL.md

 8. Open the _Devices and Integrations_ section.
 9. Select _Add integration_ and choose _uhppoted_.
 10. Step through the configuration flow to set up the initial system configuration
+11. You may need to restart _Home Assistant_ after completing the initial system configuration.
-11. Add/edit the entities to the desktop.
+12. Add/edit the entities to the desktop.

 ### Manual Installation